mobizt/ESP-Mail-Client/src/README.md

-## IMAP_Config type data
+## IMAP_Data type data

-The following properties are available from the IMAP_Config data type.
+The following properties are available from the IMAP_Data data type.

 This data type is used for storing the IMAP transport and operating options to control and store the operation result e.g. the messahe contents from search and fetch.